TTG3333/EntityClearWarning/README.md

 ## Features

-Provides a better warning for the Entity Clear
+A Minecraft mod for 1.16.5 that provides a better warning for Entity Clear